Winter Cicada

-Fuyu no Semi (冬の蝉) is a Japanese anime OVA loosely based on Youka Nitta's manga series Embracing Love (春を抱いていた, Haru wo Daiteita).
+Fuyu no Semi (冬の蝉) is a Japanese anime OVA loosely based on Youka Nitta's manga series Embracing Love (春を抱いていた, Haru o Daiteita).

 The U.S. broadcast rights to the OVA have been licensed to Logo, MTV Networks' LGBT cable channel, and premiered on October 31, 2008.

 Synopsis

 This three part yaoi story spans the war torn Meiji era when the Japanese turned from a Shogunate to Imperial rule and entered trade with the rest of the world (1862–1869).
 While the story unfolds historical dates and important figures are given while the characters give even more bits and pieces of this period during dialog.

 Episode One: "Edo Love Song" starts in 1862, second year of the Bunkyuu Era, in Shinagawa Gotenyama during the Expulsion of Foreigners movement started by the Chōshū (Choushuu) clan of which Touma Kusaka is a member.
 Kusaka differs from his clan believing in peace and opening Japan up to foreigners where it can do trade and stand with equal footing on the world stage, the Open the Country movement.
 While trying to stop other Chōshū clan members from setting fire to the British Embassy, Kusaka is confronted by a Bakufu (Shogunate) samurai who helps him and a comrade, Aizawa, escape from the authorities.

 Years later, while trying to find a school that will teach him English despite his clan's political stance, Kusaka once again meets the samurai who had saved his life.
 No longer in the employ of his Town Magistrate father, Keiichirou Akizuki goes to English school at the Nakahama Private School.
 Recognizing each other, Akizuki eventually offers to teach Kusaka English.
 Having been raised in an upper-class home, Akizuki takes pleasure in learning more about the common class lifestyle that Kusaka has always led while they learn English in secret as their clans cannot see them together without creating conflict.
 Despite their precautions, one of the Chōshū sees them and Kusaka has to stop meeting with Akizuki.